 Based on comments from Nokia and Samsung, potential working assumption is updated with some rewording.
 Please provide your comments, if any, on the following working assumption:

-P-6: (WA) Order of aAddition of direct/indirect path are supported as follows:
+P-6: (WA) Addition of direct/indirect path are supported as follows:

-Add direct path, on top of the indirect path.
+Add direct path, after the establishment of the indirect path.

-Add indirect path, on top of the direct path.
+Add indirect path, after the establishment of the direct path.

+The WA does not imply the exclusion of any other path addition possibility.